HBPMedical/pytest-mip/README.md

 9. Merge and close the PR
 10. Make a new release following the previous release description as example.

 ### Additional notes

-*

-* It is recommended to use `Chrome` with the [`SelectorHubs`](https://chrome.google.com/webstore/detail/selectorshub/ndgimibanhlabgdgjcpbbndiehljcpfh) extension to obtain absolute XPATHs.
+* It is recommended to use `Chrome` with the [`SelectorHubs`](https://chrome.google.com/webstore/detail/selectorshub/ndgimibanhlabgdgjcpbbndiehljcpfh) extension to determine absolute XPATHs that are used by Selenium to get the different web page elements.

 * It is possible to test a specific federation test locally.
 This can be achieved as follows in the repository's directory: